aa25g15/ui-tech/README.md

 ### Memoization
 * A technique used to store computed results in a cache (temporary data store such as a Map) so that they can be retrieved and returned instead of doing a fresh calculation everytime
+* Memoization can only be done on pure functions whose output depends only on the inputs and not on the "outside world".
+In other words, for the same inputs, the output will always be the same.
 ```javascript
 const memoize = (func) => {
 	const map = new Map();  // Cache